ocupop/mapbox-locate/src/_sessions/democratization-the-future-of-mapping.md

 ---
 layout: session
-title: The best billion dollars ever spent
+title: The Best Billion Dollars Ever Spent
 summary: >-
   “We have to spend billions of dollars on maps and it's worth it” Larry Page said to CNN.
 From the early days of Google Maps to the launch of crowdsourcing